Recording Career: Yes I Can!

 Unsuccessful stint with Motown

-The first move made by Motown was to release the masters Sammy had taken with him from his last two Reprise sessions in October and November 1969.
+The first move made by Motown was to release the masters Sammy had taken with him from two recording sessions he had self financed in October and November 1969.
 The material was largely covers of Blood, Sweat and Tears songs and other popular music of the day, and was titled Something For Everyone.
 The cover art was a case study in double entendre embarrassment, featuring Sammy in the midst of what looked like his own personal harem.
 The album was a commercial failure, which must have given Motown some pause.

-Sammy now laid down new tracks for Motown, although it appears that most were still being produced by his former Reprise producer, Jimmy Bowen.
+Sammy now laid down new tracks for Motown, although most were still being produced by his former Reprise producer, Jimmy Bowen.
 One single was released on the new Ecology label.
-Marvin Gaye showed an interest in producing new tracks with an eye to releasing a ‘real’ Motown LP.
+Marvin Gaye showed an interest in producing new tracks with an eye to releasing a ‘real’ Motown LP, later claiming to have spent $45,000 putting together demos that never reached Sammy.
 Motown engineers were also sent to record live concerts at Carnegie Hall in New York and the Now Grove in Los Angeles.
-What happened to all these recordings is a mystery.
+(What happened to all these recordings is a mystery after they were sold at auction following Sammy’s death.)

 Partners with Mike Curb and lands #1 single

 Paired with a still-famous TV appearance on 19 February on All In The Family in which he kissed bigot Archie Bunker, “The Candy Man” briefly reinvigorated Sammy’s career.
-Despite this, subsequent albums on MGM through 1973 and 1974 were largely failures, coming as they did during a period in which Sammy’s career faced multiple problems, some of a political nature, following his endorsement of President Richard Nixon for re-election.
+Despite this, live albums recorded for MGM were left unissued, and albums of in-studio material through 1973 and 1974 were largely failures – coming as they did during a period in which Sammy’s career faced multiple problems, some of a political nature, following his endorsement of President Richard Nixon for re-election.
 1973 was the start of five years of heavy drug and alcohol addiction.

 Sammy would find one more signature song, though, in the early 1970s – “Mr. Bojangles”.
 This was another song which Davis only very reluctantly began including in his act (perhaps fearing its autobiographical potential), and once it proved popular, he recorded it for MGM.
 It soon became the closing number to his act and remained closely identified with him for the rest of his career.